robert-waggott/Xamarin.PlaceholderEnabledUITextView/XamarinComponent/GettingStarted.md

 Add the component to your designer however you want.
 The namespace, class name, and export name are all `PlaceholderEnabledUITextView`.

-The control is marked as `Editable` by default.

 The control has four properties:

 **Placeholder**